Suzuki Across plug-in hybrid review

 The Across actually beat its RAV4 twin to the UK market by a couple of weeks, and is offered in one trim level at a pretty chunky list price of more than £45,000.
 But while that's undeniably a lot to pay for a Suzuki, which has traditionally been a value-focused brand, private buyers are not the Across' target market.
 Like all plug-in hybrids, it's primarily aimed at company-car user-choosers, seeking out the rock-bottom Benefit-in-Kind (BiK) rates these low-CO2 models attract.

 There’s a lot to recommend the Across beyond just tax benefits, though.
 With a 46-mile electric range, it should cover most buyers’ daily trips without sipping a drop of fuel, and will comfortably charge overnight on a standard home wallbox.
+An update in April 2022 saw the Suzuki's on-board charger upgraded from 3kW to 6kW, slashing the charge time from five-and-a-half hours to two hours and 45 minutes.

 The brawny Toyota hybrid setup delivers unexpected performance, too – the Across could give several proper hot hatchbacks a run for their money in a straight line, while it doesn’t fall apart in corners, either.
 Throw in the same practicality and reliability as the near-identical Toyota, and the Across will likely prove an easy car to own.